 Social business certainly still has a way to go.
 Many brands still lack coherent strategy and tactics for coping with two-way engagement, not to mention internal change management.
 However, the trail has been blazed by pioneers like IBM, Coca-Cola, and Dell for others to follow.
 The mainstreaming of social business will continue throughout 2013, as brands focus on scaling programs externally and internally.
 Emerging challenges like SoMoLo (social/mobile/local) will occupy attention even further.
 Most approaches are focused on building four of five capabilities outlined by Umair Haque: singularity, sociality, spontaneity, and synchronicity.
 I see this playing out primarily in employee education and consumer engagement, with a focus on training, tools, and measurement.

-Solving for social at scale requires determining solutions for today, not tomorrow.
-That's delivering on mainstreaming.
+Solving for social at scale requires implementation of solutions for today, not tomorrow.
+That’s delivering on mainstreaming.

 Along the way, the concept of “social business” risks losing meaning, similar to the reductive definitions placed on originally expansive concepts like BPR and CRM.
 Is the pinnacle of social business success equal to the presence of robust two-way communication?
 That’s difficult for many brands and a step forward for sure, but ultimately limiting.
 It’s only focused on plateauing on the top of the social media S-curve.

-It turns out that R/GA has been in the process of reinventing itself as part of thinking through the next nine years.
-Recognizing the value of "functional integration" for brands is very much in line with my thoughts around owning experience ecosystems.
+It’s critical that brands position themselves to participate and potentially own experience ecosystems.
 In a world of increasing connectedness, brands must employ a holistic point of view with regard to consumer relations, employee collaboration, and value chain management.
-This requires thinking through communications and how they're aligned with products and services.
+This requires thinking through communications and how they’re aligned with products and services.

 “Social” describes everything we do, but technology always underpins the change.
 As Deb Schultz has said: technology changes, humans don’t.
 The rise of social business has not been about figuring out humans – it’s been about how people and companies use new technology to communicate, transact, and entertain.